 Good materials make a huge difference, and our sash window experts can offer multiple choices.

 Timber windows are another design meant to replace wooden windows, mostly by using real wood (specifically, toughened timber) and adding additional finishes to help protect it.
-These can be better than even uPVC frames and offer much more character, but they also tend to be more expensive in Lincolnshire.
+These can be better than even uPVC frames and offer much more character, but they also tend to be more expensive.

 Using clear or frosted glass in one of these windows will not make a significant difference to the draught-proofing or other core details, but it can still be a big decision to make.
 Switching from one to the other after installation is much harder than deciding ahead of time.